anthonymartin/Lucy/README.md

 2. Run `npm install`

 # Overview:
-Lucy works with modules.
-A module consists of folders inside the Modules directory, each of which correspond to the name of the module.
-To enable a module, just create the directory and include the name in the modules array in app.js.
+Lucy's basic building block is a module.
+Each module is a directory inside the Modules directory.
+The directory name of the module corresponds to the name of the module.
+Lucy uses CamelCase module names as a convention.
+To enable a module, just create the directory and include the module name in the modules array in app.js.
 Congrats, you've added a module!

 When a new module is created, that new module is automatically assigned to the `window.Lucy` object.

-All modules have an event system attached to them.
+All modules have access to a namespaced event system.
 For example:

 ```javascript
 Lucy.User.Events.on('login', function() {